LaFlux/Laflux/README.md

-#This Repo is Depreciated and Security risk found on the dependancies So please use Latest version of this repository here.
+# This Repo is Depreciated and Security risk found on the dependancies.
+So please use Latest version of this repository here.

 <a href="https://github.com/walkswithme/laravel-admin">WWM Laravel Admin (Laravel 6.* LTS version)</a>